GinjaChris/dnssec_live/README.md

 - unbound DNS server will be running and configured for DNSSEC resolution

 - The server should pick up an IP from dhcp.
 If not, run "dhcpcd" or add a static IP address (i suggest using netctl).
 Or set your DHCP server to always give out the same IP to the MAC address of your new VM.

 - Point your clients to use the new server for DNS.
 You may wish to modify your DHCP server to provide the new IP of your DNS server to your clients.

+- We use a UK key layout by default

+- There's no remote access enabled (SSH etc) by default

+- https://wiki.archlinux.org/ is an excellent resource